Peter Heppner: Career

 Heppner's first solo effort Solo was released in Germany on 12 September 2008 through Warner Music.
 The songs on the disc were produced by Peter-John Vettese as well as Alvarez-Brill.
 The album peaked at #9 on the German charts and was preceded by the single "Alleinesein" on 5 September 2008.

 In 2010, he released the song "Haus der 3 Sonnen" with German singer Nena.

 Peter Heppner's second solo album, My Heart of Stone, was released on 18 May 2012 through Universal Music (DE).
 My Heart of Stone entered the German album charts at #6 and was preceded by the online-single and video "God Smoked" in April 2012 and the regular single "Meine Welt" on 4 May 2012.

 In 2012, he also performed on two duets with Kim Sanders ("Deserve To Be Alone") and German singer Marianne Rosenberg ("Genau Entgegengesetzt").

-As a thank-you gift for his fans he released an English and a German version of the online-single "Dream of Christmas / Traum von Weihnachten" in December 2012.
+As a thank-you gift for his fans, he released an English and a German version of the online-single "Dream of Christmas / Traum von Weihnachten" in December 2012.

 On 8 February 2014, he was a guest singer on the stage at German synthpop trio Camouflage's 30th anniversary concert that was held in Dresden, Germany.
 He performed a duet with lead vocal Marcus Meyn on the song "That Smiling Face", the band's 1988 single released from their first studio album "Voices and Images".

+In 2018, he released the albums Confessions & Doubts and TanzZwang (the latter being a remix album).
+The Album's first single, titled Was bleibt? is another duet with Joachim Witt.